-- The Teenage Mutant Ninja Turtles: The Arcade Game has a similar set up to The Simpsons.
-Aside from the difficulty dip switch, this game features a dynamic difficulty involving the enemy count that kicks in depending on several factors, including how many people are playing in the game, and — chiefly in one-player mode — whether or not the player has died/continued.
+- Teenage Mutant Ninja Turtles: The Arcade Game features a dynamic difficulty involving the enemy count that kicks in depending on several factors, including how many people are playing in the game, and — chiefly in one-player mode — whether or not the player has died/continued.
 Beating any level without losing a life will make the subsequent level much tougher (in that you have many more enemies to contend with in each wave), and dying at all will reset the soldier count to an easier level.
-Also, some bosses (namely the Dual Boss with Rocksteady & Bebop, and the final battle with Shredder) will have more health if you reach them without dying.
+Also, some bosses (namely the Dual Boss with Rocksteady and Bebop, and the final battle with Shredder) will have more health if you reach them without dying.

 - This shows up in Forza Motorsport 4's World Tour.
 The AI starts ridiculous easy, but the more events you win, the harder they become.

 - Many edutainment games start you off on the lowest difficulty setting by default.
-Then depending on how well you're doing, it would start to throw harder challenges at you.
+Then, depending on how well you're doing, it will start to throw harder challenges at you.
 If you have trouble on a certain difficulty level, it keeps you on that level.

 - Most of Capcom's fighting games will make it so that the opponent gives more and takes less damage the more you win.
 This occurs on any difficulty setting.

-- SmackDown vs. Raw does this two ways.
-After a few wins the computer will kick into overdrive and engage The Computer Is a Cheating Bastard mode to make you lose, no matter how much it has to break the game to do so.
-On the other hand, winners and losers seem to be chosen before a match starts, so if you're facing a CPU opponent and they are slated to lose then they will really slack off and you have to carry them throughout the match.
+- SmackDown vs. Raw: After a few wins the computer will kick into overdrive and engage The Computer Is a Cheating Bastard mode to make you lose, no matter how much it has to break the game to do so.

 - Left 4 Dead features a "director AI" that spawns Infected based on how easily the players made it past the previous encounter.
 If the skirmish ends with the players healthy and having used few ammunition, the director sends in a horde.
 If the players are dying and low on ammo, the director only sends in a few.
 If you are playing on Expert and are doing poorly, it says "why aren't you dead yet?" and redoubles its efforts.
 Whimper.